-However, just as in Aesop’s fable about the boy who cried wolf, the drongo can make too many false alarms and cause members of the exploited species to wise up.
-But when one false alarm call stops working, drongos mimic a different alarm call, keeping up the deception racket and their access to stolen food.
+However, as in Aesop’s fable about the boy who cried wolf, the drongo can make too many false alarms and cause members of the exploited species to wise up.
+But when one false alarm call stops working, drongos mimic a different one, keeping up the deception racket and their access to stolen food.

 Author Dr Tom Flower, a researcher in the Percy Fitzpatrick Institute of African Ornithology at the University of Cape Town, walked 5-15km a day, six days a week for six months every year since 2008, to observe and record drongo behaviour in the Kuruman River Reserve, which is part of the South African Kalahari Desert, close to the Botswana border.
 Temperatures ranged from -11ºC on cold winter mornings to 42ºC in the summer sun.
 Dr Flower said, “I dread to think how many sand dunes I’ve climbed, but it was worth it to get the data I needed.”

-In the course of his research on drongos, Dr Flower has habituated and colour-ringed about 200 birds living in 40 territories which overlap with those of the meerkats and babblers.
+During his research on drongos, Dr Flower has habituated and colour-ringed about 200 birds living in 40 territories which overlap with those of the meerkats and babblers.
 He said, “I’ve trained the drongos to come to a call.
-So if I want to find drongo ‘Dave’, for example, I can walk into his territory, give a call and he’ll come flying over to me in return for a mealworm reward.
-He’ll rapidly get back to his natural behaviour, hawking flies or following meerkats and babblers to steal their food, allowing me to tag along and watch what happens.”
+So if I want to find drongo ‘Dave’, for example, I can walk into his territory, give a call, and he’ll come flying over to me in return for a mealworm reward.
+He’ll rapidly return to his natural behaviour, hawking flies or following meerkats and babblers to steal their food, allowing me to tag along and watch what happens.”

 Dr Flower worked on the Kuruman meerkat research project in 2003 and became the meerkat research and reserve manager from 2004 to 2007.
 He started work on the drongo project in 2008.
-He said “This kind of access to so many different animals is unrivalled anywhere in the world and was key to the observations and experiments that underpinned my findings.”
-Dr Flower is now following juvenile drongos during their development, to learn more about how they learn the mimicking behaviour.
+He said, “This kind of access to so many different animals is unrivalled anywhere in the world and was key to the observations and experiments underpinning my findings.”
+Dr Flower is now following juvenile drongos during their development to learn more about how they learn the mimicking behaviour.